 How to plan Jakarta 1 day city tour with less than $3USD

 Jakarta is the capital of Indonesia.
 Most of the people who visits Indonesia, visit only Bali and nearby islands, however if you want to know the culture and architecture of the country, this place is a must visit.
 It is in the North West part of Java.
-If you have just one day to explore Jakarta, please read the article to know how to plan 1day city tour in cheapest way.
+If you have just one day to explore Jakarta, please read the article to know how to plan city tour Jakarta in cheapest way.

 How to Reach Jakarta:

 If you are travelling from different country, or other parts of Indonesia than Java (e.g. Bali, Sumatra or other small islands) then you can book ticket up to Jakarta International (Soekarno-Hatta) Airport.
 Please read “Things to know before visiting Indonesia” for getting info of how to book cheap flight and plan your tour in very less budget.

 If you are travelling from any other parts of Java (West, Central Java), then train may be the cheapest option to travel Jakarta.
 I personally used the train service to reach Central Java by train from Jakarta.
 It’s Cheap and comfortable, but time consuming.
 So if you have no time restriction than this may be good alternative to flights.